 Where to begin?
 Well I've always had a connection to what Carl Jung called the collective unconscious.
 I think we all do.
 Artists - especially visual artists - are barometers for the currents that run through this collective.
 Dreams are a common experience people may have with this.
 Anyway, my own experience is a sensitivity to place – physical, geographical place.
 There are memories, echoes of all the life within a place.
 Maybe it's what's called channeling.
 When I painted the Hands Resist Him in 1972, I used an old photo of myself at age five in a Chicago apartment.
 The hands are the 'other lives.'
 The glass door, that thin veil between waking and dreaming.
 The girl/doll is the imagined companion, or guide through this realm.

 Both the owner of the Gallery where 'Hands' was displayed and the Los Angeles Times art critic who reviewed my show were dead within a year of the show.
 I'm sure it was coincidence, but some of what I paint resonates in other people, opening the inner door.
 Or basement.
 By the way, I still have no idea what happened to the character actor who bought the painting at the show (editor note: it was John Marley, who died in 1984), or how it ended up abandoned in a building, though I could speculate. - Bill

-The story can be found at many web locations, just search for 'ebay haunted painting.'
+The story is shared all over the web these days; search for 'ebay haunted painting.'

 The Daily Dot story, by Fernando Alfonso III (well written and accurate)